Skip navigation

 3. The principles on which the policy is based include:

-• Establishing security arrangements that have the right balance of central and local area controls, which capitalise on expertise and institutional knowledge
+can be managed within the existing resources of the University, and respective departments; and have the right balance of central and local area controls, which capitalise on expertise and institutional knowledge.

 Establishing University security arrangements